node-prism/server/README.md

 │   │   └── user
 │   │       ├── index.ts
 │   │       └── _authorized
-│   │           ├── _middleware.ts
+│   │           ├── _middleware.ts # some authorization middleware
 │   │           └── profile.ts
 └── index.ts
 ```

-The result of the above is that requests made to `/user` are not behind authorization middleware whereas
+The result of the above is that handlers at `/user` are not behind authorization middleware whereas
-requests to `/user/profile` are.
+handlers at `/user/profile` are.

 ## Reading the request body / query / path / headers